kevlingo/roster-copilot/docs/Architecture.md

 ## Definitive Tech Stack Selections

+This section outlines the definitive technology choices for the project.
+These selections have been made after thorough understanding of the project's requirements, components, data models, and core workflows.
+These choices are justified by the hackathon timeline, AI-assisted development approach, and need to demonstrate core AI features effectively.

+This table is the **single source of truth** for all technology selections.
+The Frontend Architecture document refers to these choices and elaborates on their specific application.

+Key decisions finalized and documented in the detailed stack table below include:
+- Preferred Starter Template Frontend: Next.js App Router with TypeScript
+- Preferred Starter Template Backend: Next.js API Routes (integrated)
+- Primary Language & Version: TypeScript 5.x
+- Primary Runtime & Version: Node.js 22.x

+All selections are definitive; exact versions are specified to avoid unexpected breaking changes during AI-assisted development.

 | Category             | Technology                | Version / Details                       | Description / Purpose                                      | Justification (User Input + Architectural Alignment)                                                                        |
 | :------------------- | :------------------------ | :-------------------------------------- | :--------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------- |
 | **Languages** | TypeScript                | ~5.x (e.g., 5.3.3) | Primary language for both backend API and frontend UI logic. | User familiarity, type safety, single language across the stack for PoC efficiency.                                  |